-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the G9X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
+Both the G9X and the SX420 have been discontinued, but can regularly be found used on eBay.
+The G9X was replaced by the Canon G9 X Mark II, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G9 X or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.